-- a.

-- 1. State Classification.
-The State is a (select one):

-- §1634 State

-- SSI Criteria State

-- 209(b) State

-- 2. Miller Trust State.

-- Indicate whether the State is a Miller Trust State (select one):
+1. State Classification.
+The State is a (select one): §1634 State ○ SSI Criteria State O 209(b) State 2.
+Miller Trust State.
+Indicate whether the State is a Miller Trust State (select one): No • Yes • Yes b.

-- O No

-- Yes

-- b.
 Medicaid Eligibility Groups Served in the Waiver.
 Individuals who receive services under this waiver are eligible under the following eligibility groups contained in the State plan.
 The State applies all applicable federal financial participation limits under the plan.
-Check all that apply:

-Eligibility Gro oups Served in the Waiver (excluding g the special hom e and community-b based waiver group o under 42 CFR § 435.217)

-- ☐ Low income families with children as provided in §1931 of the Act - SSI recipients - Aged, blind or disabled in 209(b) states who are eligible under 42 CFR §435.121 - Optional State supplement recipients - Optional categorically needy aged and/or disabled individuals who have income at:

-- 100% of the Federal poverty level (FPL) - % of FPL, which is lower than 100% of FPL.

-- Working individuals with disabilities who buy into Medicaid (BBA working disabled group as provided in §1902(a)(10)(A)(ii) (XIII)) of the Act) - Working individuals with disabilities who buy into Medicaid (TWWIIA Basic Coverage Group as provided in §1902(a)(10)(A) (ii)(XV) of the Act) - Working individuals with disabilities who buy into Medicaid (TWWIIA Medical Improvement Coverage Group as provided in §1902(a)(10)(A)(ii)(XVI) of the Act) - Disabled individuals age 18 or younger who would require an institutional level of care (TEFRA 134 eligibility group as provided in §1902(e)(3) of the Act) - Medically needy in 209(b) States (42 CFR §435.330) - Medically needy in 1634 States and SSI Criteria States (42 CFR §435.320, §435.322 and §435.324) - Other specified groups (include only statutory/regulatory reference to reflect the additional groups in the State plan that may receive services under this waiver)

-Special home and community-based waiver group under 42 CFR §435.217) Note: When the special home and community-based waiver group under 42 CFR §435.217 is included, Appendix B-5 must be completed

-- No. The State does not furnish waiver services to individuals in the special home and community-based waiver group under 42 CFR §435.217.
-Appendix B-5 is not submitted. - Yes.
+Check all that apply : Eligibility Groups Served in the Waiver (excluding the special home and community-based waiver group under 42 CFR §435.217) Low income families with children as provided in §1931 of the Act ✓ SSI recipients Aged, blind or disabled in 209(b) states who are eligible under 42 CFR §435.121 Optional State supplement recipients Optional categorically needy aged and/or disabled individuals who have income at: optional categorically needy aged and/or disabled marviadals who have meome at: Select one: ○ 100% of the Federal poverty level (FPL) ○ % of FPL, which is lower than 100% of FPL.
+Specify percentage: Working individuals with disabilities who buy into Medicaid (BBA working disabled group as provided in §1902(a)(10)(A)(ii)(XIII)) of the Act) ■ Working individuals with disabilities who buy into Medicaid (TWWIIA Basic Coverage Group as provided in §1902(a)(10)(A)(ii)(XV) of the Act) Working individuals with disabilities who buy into Medicaid (TWWIIA Medical Improvement Coverage Group as provided in §1902(a)(10)(A)(ii)(XVI) of the Act) Disabled individuals age 18 or younger who would require an institutional level of care (TEFRA 134) eligibility group as provided in §1902(e)(3) of the Act) Medically needy in 209(b) States (42 CFR §435.330) Medically needy in 1634 States and SSI Criteria States (42 CFR §435.320, §435.322 and §435.324) Other specified groups (include only statutory/regulatory reference to reflect the additional groups in the State plan that may receive services under this waiver) State plan that may receive services under this warver) Specify: ^ Special home and community-based waiver group under 42 CFR §435.217) Note: When the special home and community-based waiver group under 42 CFR §435.217 is included, Appendix B-5 must be completed No. The State does not furnish waiver services to individuals in the special home and community-based waiver group under 42 CFR §435.217.
+Appendix B-5 is not submitted.
+Yes.
 The State furnishes waiver services to individuals in the special home and community-based waiver group under 42 CFR §435.217.
 Select one and complete Appendix B-5.